-In James Cameron’s sci-fi classic, Terminator 2: Judgement Day, Arnold Schwarzenegger’s iconic time-traveling robot assassin, the T-800, faces off against a next-generation model, played by Robert Patrick.
+In James Cameron’s sci-fi classic Terminator 2: Judgement Day, Arnold Schwarzenegger’s iconic time-traveling robot assassin, the T-800, faces off against a next-generation model played by Robert Patrick.
 This upgraded Terminator proves rather difficult to disable or escape, mainly because of its liquid metal body, rendered by special effects that were groundbreaking at the time of the film’s release in 1991.

 Thirty years later, we may not have mastered time travel or created killer assassin robots that will overthrow humanity (although Boston Dynamics is working hard on the required technology) but a new study from researchers at Carnegie Mellon University has taken us a step closer to the T-1000’s phase-shifting exploits.
-In a new publication in the journal Matter, the team show off a tiny lego-like robot that can switch between matter states using the power of magnets.
+In a new publication in the journal Matter, the team shows off a tiny Lego-like robot that can switch between matter states using the power of magnets.

 Soft or hard robots?

 Modern robotics efforts have produced both rigid and soft robots.
 The former have hard metal or plastic bodies, while the latter use more flexible substrates.
 Soft robots may have improved functionality due to their more mobile structures, but they are also often weaker and harder to control.